 The highly anticipated climax of the BAHNC proceedings began when Shabazz introduced the event's final scheduled speaker, Khalid Abdul Muhammad.
 With the audience standing and cheering, Shabazz said: "We wanna bring on a man who gives the white man nightmares.
 We wanna bring on a man who makes the Jews pee in they [sic] pants at night.
 He's like black Raid on white roaches."
 At that point, Muhammad stepped to the microphone and delivered a blistering attack on white “devil[s]” and “cracker[s].”

-In 1997 Shabazz joined NBPP and quickly became the party's national attorney and spokesman.
+In 1997 Shabazz joined the New Black Panther Party (NBPP) and quickly became the organization's national attorney and spokesman.

 In 1998 Shabazz was named "Young Lawyer of the Year" by the National Bar Association.
 That same year, he ran unsuccessfully for a seat on the Washington, DC city council, garnering just 8 percent of the vote (15,644 votes).

-Also in 1998, Shabazz co-organized (with Khalid Abdul Muhammad) an NBPP-sponsored "Million Youth March" in Harlem, New York, which drew about 6,000 people and ended in clashes between the attendees and city police.
+Also in 1998, Shabazz co-organized (along with Khalid Abdul Muhammad and Al Sharpton) an NBPP-sponsored "Million Youth March" in Harlem, New York, which drew about 6,000 people and ended in clashes between the attendees and city police.
 Just prior to that event (which was held on September 5), Shabazz had threatened to kill any police officers who might be tempted to "interfere" with the proceedings.
 Then, in his address to the marchers, Shabazz stated: "The only solution any time there is a funeral in the black community, is a funeral in the police community."
 "I don't care what the Jews say," he added.
 "You [blacks] are the only people that have been in bondage for over 400 years.
 You are the true chosen people of God, and it is not the so-called Jew."

 In August 2000, Shabazz was a featured speaker at Al Sharpton's "Redeem the Dream" rally at the Lincoln Memorial, where he (Shabazz) delivered his "I Have a Black Dream" speech calling for a race war in America.
 Shabazz spoke of a “black jury” finding “white America” guilty of “injustice and racism”; he called on black young people, including “gang members,” to unite against the “common enemy”; and he articulated a “black dream that when we see caskets rolling in the black community…that we will see caskets and funerals in the community of our enemy as well.”
 He also expressed "solidarity with Reverend Sharpton."